Career Advice

 Steps to Take After a Workplace Injury: A Guide

 No one wants to be injured, and being injured at work brings a whole extra set of complications.
-However, you need to be sure that you are dealing with the situation and also properly taking care of yourself.
+However, you must be sure you are dealing with the situation and properly taking care of yourself.

 As mentioned, there are a lot of additional factors to keep in mind when dealing with a workplace injury, which is why we thought it would be helpful to put together a list of things you should do after a workplace injury.
 If this is something you want to learn more about, keep reading.